paketo-buildpacks/rfcs/accepted/0000-buildpack-set-env-vars-defaults.md

 pack build node-app --env NODE_ENV="development"
 ```

-Notably, at launch time, `NODE_ENV` would also be set to `"development"`.
+At launch time, `NODE_ENV` is set to `"production"` by default.

-To change the launch-time value, the user could inject a new value at container
+To change the launch time value, the user can inject a new value at container
 run time:
 ```
-docker run node-app --env NODE_ENV="production"
+docker run node-app --env NODE_ENV="development"
 ```
+At launch time, `NODE_ENV` is now set to `"development"`.

-Alternately, they could use the Environment Variables buildpack to bake a
+Alternately, they can use the Environment Variables buildpack to bake a
-different launch-time default into the image:
+different launch time default into the image:
 ```
 pack build node-app --env NODE_ENV="development" \
-                    --env BPE_DEFAULT_NODE_ENV="production"
+                    --env BPE_DEFAULT_NODE_ENV="development"
 ```
 In this case, the build-time value of `NODE_ENV` is `"development"` and the
-launch-time value would be `"production"`.
+launch time default value is `"development"`.

 ### Example: `BUNDLE_DISABLE_CHECKSUM_VALIDATION`